Skip to main content

 Leadership

-Andrew Altieri, Ph.D., is an environmental engineering sciences assistant professor and leads the center’s nature-based solutions program, which harnesses natural features to sustainably manage ecosystems and promote their resilience.
+Andrew Altieri, Ph.D., is an environmental engineering sciences associate professor and leads the center’s nature-based solutions program, which harnesses natural features to sustainably manage ecosystems and promote their resilience.
 His childhood adventures snorkeling and scuba diving sparked his passion for coastal environments.

 Areas of expertise: